-Annex III Staff Training
+Annex III: Staff Training

-Enhancing the knowledge of staff on MSW charging helps management staff of the premises and cleansing contractors in smooth implementation of MSW charging with the Government.
-Management staff of the premises and cleansing contractors may refer to the following suggestions on staff training to ensure that they clearly understand the legislative requirements and guidelines, and the related workflow and arrangements.
+Enhancing the knowledge of staff on MSW charging helps PMCs and/or cleansing contractors implement MSW charging smoothly with the Government.
+PMCs and/or cleansing contractors may refer to the following suggestions on staff training to ensure that they clearly understand the legislative requirements and guidelines, and the related workflow and arrangements.

+Suggested training content:

+Management staff of the premises and cleansing contractors

+Management staffof the premises

+Relevant legislative requirements Legal responsibilities of their companies

+- Legal responsibilities of frontline staff

+- Relevant penalties

+- Statutory Defences

-Staff Suggested training content Management t staff of the premises and cleansing contractors Relevant legislative requirements Legal responsibilities of their companies Legal responsibilities of frontline staff Relevant penalties Statutory Defences Management staff of the premises Formulation of work plans Stakeholders who need to take part in formulating the plans Contents of the work plans How to seek support from stakeholders to implement the plans Formulation of guidelines for frontline cleansing workers with the cleansing contractors How to formulate the guidelines, e.g., review of the current waste collection workflow and identification of the required changes How to ensure that frontline cleansing workers understand and familiarise with the guidelines well Provision of recycling support How to review and enhance the existing recycling support and the handling process of recyclables How to make good use of different channels/ resources to improve recycling facilities Publicity and education resources provided by the EPD Recycling support Publicity and education resources provided by the EPD
+Formulation of work plans

+- Stakeholders who need to take part in formulating the plans - Contents of the work plans - How to seek support from stakeholders to implement the plans

+Formulation of guidelines for frontline cleansing workers with the cleansing contractors

+- How to formulate the guidelines, e.g., review of the current waste collection workflow and identification of the required changes - How to ensure that frontline cleansing workers understand and familiarise with the guidelines well

-Frontline staff of the premises Assisting the cleansing workers for execution of guidelines Changes in waste collection arrangements and the requirements in the guidelines How to cooperate with cleansing workers to implement work guidelines Situations which require reporting to supervisors Information on waste reduction and recycling Promote correct use of recycling facilities in the premises and provide the EPD's information on clean recycling Answer the premises users' enquiries on recycling arrangements Cleansing workers Waste collection arrangements Changes in waste collection arrangements and the requirements in the guidelines Handling of recyclables How to ensure the increased amount of recyclables after implementation of MSW charging are properly handled How to properly handle waste and items unsuitable for recycling that are mixed inside recycling bins recy ecycling. Туре Examples 1.
-Prior communication Discuss with stakeholders the details of implementing MSW charging in the premises and formulate work plans with the responsibilities and roles of different stakeholders defined Organise briefings and/or set up publicity corners to promote the related arrangements of MSW charging Provide location maps of recycling facilities within the premises, types of recyclables accepted by different recycling facilities and items unsuitable for recycling 2.
-Dissemination of Information Disseminate information on MSW charging and other waste reduction through different channels, for example: ■ Briefings Publicity corners Questionnaires Notices, posters, leaflets, newsletters, etc. Print or distribute leaflets prepared by the Government 3.
-Publicity and Education Keep track of the information provided by the Government, e.g., dedicated website for MSW charging, posters, leaflets, etc., and to actively participate in waste reduction measures and related events as promoted by the Government, e.g., briefings, competitions, waste reduction campaigns, etc. 4.
-Regular review/report Stakeholders may have different opinions and the measures formulated beforehand may not achieve the expected outcome.
-Therefore, a regular review system is necessary Conduct regular meetings with stakeholders to review the implementation and operation of MSW charging in the premises Take follow-up actions to further improve the ancillary measures on MSW charging and waste reduction and recycling in the premises after considering the review results and opinions of stakeholders
+Provision of recycling support

+- How to review and enhance the existing recycling support and the handling process of recyclables - How to make good use of different channels/resources to improve recycling facilities

+Communication with the EPD

+- Publicity and education resources provided by the EPD - Recycling support provided by the EPD

+Frontline staff of the premises

+Assisting the cleansing workers for execution of guidelines

+- Changes in waste collection arrangements and the requirements in the guidelines - How to cooperate with cleansing workers to implement work guidelines - Situations which require reporting to supervisors

+Information on waste reduction and recycling

+- Promote correct use of recycling facilities in the premises and provide the EPD's information on clean recycling - Answer the premises users' enquiries on recycling arrangements

+Cleansing workers

+Waste collection arrangements

+Changes in waste collection arrangements and the requirements in the guidelines

+Handling of recyclables

+- How to ensure the increased amount of recyclables after implementation of MSW charging are properly handled - How to properly handle waste and non-recyclables that are mixed inside recycling bins

-Annex IV Preparation for the implementation of MSW charging and waste separation and recycling
+Annex IV: Preparation for the implementation of MSW charging and waste separation and recycling

-During the preparation period and after the implementation of MSW charging, management staff of the premises and cleansing contractors may make reference to the following examples to make suitable arrangements to get ready for MSW charging and waste separation and recycling.
+During the preparation period and after the implementation of MSW charging, OCs/OOs, PMCs and/or cleansing contractors of the premises may make reference to the following examples to make suitable arrangements to assist households in getting ready for MSW charging and waste recycling.